-Susanne Völker (non-partisan) has been Head of the Department of Culture of the City of Kassel since 2017.
-Prior to this, the art historian and cultural manager was entrusted with the project management of GRIMMWELT Kassel.
-In 2015 she successfully opened the internationally renowned house as founding director, which she managed until 2018.
-She studied art history, philosophy, law and museum management in Hamburg and Vienna.
-She represents an approach of transdisciplinary and participatory cultural policy.
+Dr. Susanne Völker has been head of the cultural department of the city of Kassel since 2017.
+Previously, the art historian and cultural manager worked as curator and director for several museums and since 2012 was as founding director entrusted with the project management for the GRIMMWELT Kassel.
+Susanne Völker studied art history, philosophy, law and museum management in Hamburg and Vienna and did her PhD in cultural studies on UNESCO World Document Heritage in cultural education.

 2020 Feature Film: Radu Ciorniciuc: Acasa – My Home